 - International perspective, to be able to translate and adapt thinking from one set of societal or environmental conditions to others.

 The CDT-SIS addresses the educational and training step change required of infrastructure professional of the future.
 Our integrated cohort approach will develop a networked skill base whose capability and influence reach far beyond that of any number of individuals acting in isolation.
 This cohort approach enables peer-to-peer lateral as well as vertical training to be coupled with long term network development embracing industry and the wider student and academic communities, both in the UK and internationally.
-The Faculty of Engineering and the Environment at the University of Southampton provides an ideal base because of the strength and breadth of its engineering and applied science expertise, and its excellent links to industry and academia across the globe.
+The Faculty of Engineering and Physical Sciences at the University of Southampton provides an ideal base because of the strength and breadth of its engineering and applied science expertise, and its excellent links to industry and academia across the globe.
 CDT-SIS and the University of Southampton align in their shared ethos of to develop and apply the fundamental science and engineering research needed to address the key problems facing society today, within the context of social responsibility and environmental sustainability.

 - Captures the spirit and urgency of the growing realisation that our infrastructure systems need to be specified, built, developed and operated in an integrated way;

 - Enhances and is enhanced by the large volume of related research currently in progress at Southampton, funded by EPSRC through Programme, Platform and project grants, and by industry through Strategic Frameworks and individual projects;

 - Builds on the huge investment in new engineering facilities currently being made by the University (including £120M in the first phase of the Boldrewood Engineering Campus);